triton-inference-server/server/docs/quickstart.rst

 Quickstart
 ==========

-The TensorRT Inference Server is available in two ways:
+The Triton Inference Server is available in two ways:

 * As a pre-built Docker container available from the `NVIDIA GPU Cloud (NGC) <https://ngc.nvidia.com>`_.
 For more information, see